Trustees’ legacy: From Boston to Buttermere

 Lessons for INTO members

 Integrated decision-making: Trustees colleagues are moving away from siloed practices toward integrated stewardship of natural and cultural resources.
 Building guiding principles and a decision framework will help staff balance heritage, ecology and scenic values in daily decisions.
-INTO can convene peers to co-create and share these tools.
+INTO is helping by convening peers to co-create and share these tools.

-Communities of practice: Several colleagues asked for links to peers in IT services, policy, oceans and marine conservation, and retail operations.
+Communities of practice: Several colleagues asked for links to peers in IT services, policy, oceans and marine conservation and retail operations, for example.
 INTO can help seed these communities of practice and share models like the National Trust’s coastal projects and digital membership work.

 Interpretation that includes everyone: Sites of Enslavement, Indigenous perspectives and women’s stories are being centred more intentionally.
 RISE and Reading the Room offer practical entry points and case studies for members.